 - Give everyone an equal voice.

 City University of Seattle is a private nonprofit university accredited through the doctoral level.
-It has been ranked by U.S. News & World Report among the Top 50 in the country for its online bachelor’s degree programs for seven consecutive years.
+It has been ranked by U.S. News & World Report among the Top 50 in the country for its online bachelor’s degree programs for eight consecutive years.